 The City of Key West has regulated tattoo establishments in a variety of means over the years with varying degrees of success.
-Approximately nine (9) years ago, the U.S. Court of Appeals for the Eleventh Circuit in
+Approximately, nine (9) years ago, the U.S. Court of Appeals for the Eleventh Circuit in the case of Brad Buehrle vs. City of Key West, found that the City's most recent regulation of tattoo establishments failed to represent "a reasonable time, place, and manner restriction on protected expression."
+As a result, the current Ordinance contained in Chapter 122 (Zoning), Article V (Supplementary District Regulations), Division 13 - Tattoo Establishments is not valid.

 The City Attorney requested that the Planning Department modify the Ordinance to address the concerns raised by the Court.
-The proposed Ordinance was drafted in coordination with the City Attorney, and the Code Compliance Department.
+The proposed Ordinance was drafted in coordination with the City Attorney, and the Code Compliance Department, and sponsored by the Interim City Manager pursuant to Sec.
+90-518 of the Code of Ordinances.